Mazda CX-60 Review & Prices

 Although it’s not the most comfortable large SUV and the plug-in hybrid could have a more useful electric range, there’s lots to like about the Mazda CX-60, which looks great and has a lovely, upmarket interior and practical boot.

 Interested?
 Have a look at the latest Mazda CX-60 deals on carwow to see how much you could save, or browse used CX-60s from our network of trusted dealers.
-You can also take a look at other used Mazdas, and when it’s time to sell your current car, carwow can help with that, too.
+You can also take a look at other used Mazdas, and if you want to sell your car online, carwow can help with that, too.

 How much is the Mazda CX-60?